 One Last Tip

-Use this guide to ensure you have all documentation to hand prior to shipping.
+Use this checklist to ensure you have all documentation to hand prior to shipping.
 Share your documentation with your forwarder in advance and they will be able to instruct you if there are any issues.
 Finally, once you have completed your shipment, file all documents for future reference.

 Should you have any questions regarding international shipping documents please contact your ICE team member on 1300 CARGO1.Request A Quote